akhil2099/Linux-Customization/README.md

-# Terminal Customization Guide: Let’s Make Your Terminal Cool! 😎
+# Linux & Terminal Customization Guide: Let’s Make Your Terminal Cool! 😎

-Welcome to the **Terminal Customization Guide**—where we turn your boring command line into a tech-savvy, productivity-boosting, cool-cat station.
+Welcome to the **Linux & Terminal Customization Guide**—where we turn your boring command line into a tech-savvy, productivity-boosting, cool-cat station.
 Whether you’re a shell wizard or a terminal newbie, we've got the right tricks to make you feel like the Neo of your command line world (minus the whole Matrix thing).

 ## What is This Guide? 🤔
 It’s not just a guide; it's an adventure in terminal wizardry!
 You’ll be customizing your terminal environment to be as functional as a Swiss Army knife and as stylish as a 90’s hacker movie.